shibatch/octcalc/CODE_OF_CONDUCT.md

 developers.
 Our guidelines use the nature of the code of conduct described above to discourage free-riding on OSS projects.
-Since a code of conduct defines desirable and undesirable behaviors of project participants, it is not possible to directly ask companies to comply with the code.
-Therefore, our guidelines ask participants representing a company to pledge that they will make effort to ensure that the company to which they belong does not free-ride.
-If a participant's company continues to free-ride, that participant can be regarded as not making sufficient efforts to ensure that the company does not free-ride.
+Since a code of conduct defines desirable and undesirable behaviors of project members, it is not possible to directly ask companies to comply with the code.
+Therefore, our guidelines ask members representing a company to pledge that they will make effort to ensure that the company to which they belong does not free-ride.
+If a member's company continues to free-ride, that member can be regarded as not making sufficient efforts to ensure that the company does not free-ride.
 In addition, our guidelines do not require only that each company does not free-ride on projects that have adopted our guidelines, but also that they do not free-ride on OSS projects in general.
 As there becomes greater public awareness of the importance of discouraging free-riding in order to sustain OSS projects, it will become more difficult for companies to openly disagree with our guidelines.
 As more projects adopt our guidelines, we can expect that free-riding on OSS projects in general will be discouraged.

 Now, based on the above, will this scheme really work?
 What is most concerning is the part that although prohibiting commercial use of